thompson-tomo/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 **Status:** ![Development](https://img.shields.io/badge/-development-blue)

-The span describes DNS lookup or reverse lookup performed with one of the methods on [System.Net.Dns](https://learn.microsoft.com/dotnet/api/system.net.dns) class.
+**Summary:** The span describes DNS lookup or reverse lookup performed with one of the methods on [System.Net.Dns](https://learn.microsoft.com/dotnet/api/system.net.dns) class.

 DNS spans track logical operations rather than physical DNS calls and the actual behavior depends on the resolver implementation which could be changed in the future versions of .NET.